matias-ceau/scripts/docs/scripts/albumplayer.xsh.md

 ---

-Play an album using cmus with a selection interface via dmenu.
+Play an album using cmus, with album selection via dmenu.

 ---